learn-co-curriculum/markdown-conversion-test/README.md

 Code snippets `should` render as code, including HTML elements like `<p>`, `<body>`, `<html>`, etc..

 > Block quotes should render as a group
-> Multiple lines should become one
+> multiple lines should become one
 > with automatic wrapping